-In this course students read British fiction, poetry, and drama from 1837 -1901 within cultural, historical, and political contexts.
+In this course students read British fiction, poetry, and drama from 1837-1901 within cultural, In this course students read British fiction, poetry, and drama from 1837-1901 within cultural, historical, and political contexts.
 The aim of this course is to introduce students to canonical and non-canonical works, as well as to convey an understanding of the nineteenth-century issues with which writers were generally preoccupied.
-Prerequisite: ENGL 1406 (ENGL 1413/ENGL 1423) with a minimum grade of C-.
-Antirequisite: Credit cannot be obtained for ENGL 2413/2423.
+Prerequisite(s): ENGL 1406 (ENGL 1413/ENGL 1423) with a minimum grade of C-.
+Antirequisite(s): Credit can be obtained for only one of ENGL 2467 or ENGL 2413/ENGL 2423.